The Guardian University Guide 2023

 On this course you will:

-- Complete daily dance technique classes – five classes per week in a range of styles, including contemporary technique and ballet.
+- Take daily dance technique classes in a range of styles, including contemporary technique and ballet.

 - Perform regularly including at end of semester shows.